bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 date:   2024-06-24 11:00:44 +0200
 categories: takes
 ---
 Object Relational Mapping tools are an extremely contentious topic these days.
-Today, all it takes is for someone to write on a forum or walk up on speaker stage, proclaim:
+Today, all it takes is for someone to write on a forum or walk up on a speaker stage, proclaim:

 > Don't use an ORM - just write SQL